Google My Business- What is it and Where Do I Start?

 Note: If you already had a Google Places account, you will automatically be upgraded to Google My Business.

-Google+ Insider Tips For Local Australian Businesses
+Google My Business Tips For Local Businesses

 Search For Duplicate listings